Ontey6/Inevitable/README.md

 ---

 ## 📦 Features
-- Custom Join/Quit messages
+- Custom Join/Quit messages & actions
 - **NOTE:** all commands are fully customizable and modular
 - Commands for opening utility blocks _(e.g. Crafting Table, Loom...)_
-- Fly command
+- and many more commands...

 ---